jr0dsgarage/jr0dsgarage/README.md

 - 👋 Hi, I’m Jarrod, but my friends call me j__r0d.
 Welcome to @jr0dsgarage
-- 👀 I’m interested in minecraft, Apple ][ 6502 assembly, and messing around with sound generation and music.
+- 👀 I’m interested in all things technology, and messing around with sound generation and music.
-- 🌱 I’m currently learning java and assembly for the 6502 processor.
+- 🌱 I’m currently learning how to vibe code
 - 💞️ I’m looking to collaborate on music maybe? need a redstone design?

 <!---